7 days tailor made from £

 If you want to discover Berlin’s unrivalled bohemian scenes then head to Kreuzberg.
 It’s an achingly cool part of the city in the former West.
-If you want to feel the bohemia of the former East then head to Friedrichshain right on the now invisible border.
+If you want to feel the bohemia of the former East head to Friedrichshain on the now invisible border.
 In 1989 you’d have seen a wall and Soviet gloom.
 Today you’ll see hipsters on skateboards.
 Things can change quickly, especially in a city like Berlin.

 On your last day you’re free to explore the city at your own pace before your return flight.